hyosung11/Launch-School/Courses/journal.md

 10:29 Get back into study mode.
 Just do it.

 11:14 I suck at understanding factory functions still and will get better.

+11:53 I've been working on these problems since last week.
+It's okay.
+Just keep going.